Articles , Glossary

 Mascot variations for Andre logo

-The outcome of this stage is the finalized version of a logo visual presentation.
+The outcome of this stage is the final logo visual presentation.

 Testing

-Designers, believing that the preparation of final high-resolution graphic assets for a logo is the finish of the journey for them, make a big mistake.
-As well as for any design task, post-design testing of the created result is the must-do.
+Designers who believe that preparing final high-resolution logo assets is the end of the journey make a big mistake.
+As well as for any design task, post-design testing of the created result is a must.
 For the logo, it is a vital condition of efficiency and success.
-It should be tested on different surfaces and devices, in the wide diversity of settings and environments, sizes and resolutions, alone and surrounded by other logos.
+It should be tested on different surfaces and devices, in a wide variety of settings and environments, with various sizes and resolutions, both alone and surrounded by other logos.
 If such an option is available, it should be tested by people directly representing the core target audience.
-The results of the testing should be thoroughly analyzed and sometimes they can significantly influence the final logo alterations.
+Test results should be thoroughly analyzed, as they can significantly influence final logo revisions.

-Visual perception and mental associations are deep and vital human element making a great impact on any design element’s effectiveness and attractiveness.
-There are loads of factors, some of them so slight and deep that it’s impossible for the designer to predict them.
-Among those factors we could mention:
+Visual perception and mental associations are deep and vital human elements that significantly impact the effectiveness and appeal of any design element.
+There are many factors, some subtle and deep, that are impossible for the designer to predict.
+Among those factors, we could mention:

 • geographic location